-One way in which chemical development utilises PAT is during the synthesis of an active pharmaceutical ingredient (API).
-PAT analysers can monitor chemical reactions both in real-time and later on, and the same or a similar technique can be used to control the process.
+One way in which chemical development utilizes PAT is during the synthesis of an active pharmaceutical ingredient (API).
+PAT analyzers can monitor chemical reactions both in real-time and later on, and the same or a similar technique can be used to control the process.

 Speed to quality